Survive your first date with these icebreakers.

 Don’t be afraid to ask to follow up questions, and try to answer your date’s questions honestly as possible.
 Remember, you have to be your true self; pretending to be someone you’re not will get you nowhere.
 Believe us, this has been tried and tested!

-Good luck with your future dates, and we hope you find The One
+Good luck with your future dates, and we hope you find The One.
+Ask a friend to play matchmaker for you.

 Any other first date questions you’d like to add on the list?
 Feel free to add them in the comments section below!